-Net sales before intersegment eliminations for the Corrugated Packaging segment increased \$183.2 million in the third quarter of fiscal 2023 compared to the prior year quarter.
-The increase primarily consisted of \$339.6 million of sales from the operations acquired in the Mexico Acquisition, \$37.0 million associated with the converting operations formerly in the Consumer Packaging segment and \$29.3 million of higher selling price/mix, which were partially offset by \$221.9 million of lower volumes, excluding the acquisition.
+Net sales before intersegment eliminations for the Corrugated Packaging segment increased \$183.2 million \$82.5 million in the third first quarter of fiscal 2023 2024 compared to the prior year quarter.
+The increase primarily consisted of \$339.6 million \$209.2 million of sales from the operations acquired in the Mexico Acquisition \$37.0 million as the current year quarter included three months versus only one month in the prior year quarter and \$41.6 million associated with the converting operations formerly in the Consumer Packaging segment and \$29.3 million of higher selling price/mix, which segment.
+These items were partially offset by \$221.9 million \$132.1 million of lower selling price/mix and \$30.2 million of lower volumes excluding the acquisition.

 Net sales for the Corrugated Packaging segment increased \$609.0 million in the nine months ended June 30, 2023 compared to the prior year period.
 The increase primarily consisted of \$770.2 million of sales from the operations acquired in the Mexico Acquisition, \$386.4 million of higher selling price/mix and \$76.8 million associated with the converting operations formerly in the Consumer Packaging segment, which were partially offset by \$631.7 million of lower volumes.
+Acquisition.